Ritikgit789/QueryGenie----AI-powered-SQL-Chatbot/README.md

 Technology Stack:
 Frontend: Streamlit (for an interactive and user-friendly interface)
-Backend: Google Gemini for natural language processing and query generation
+Backend: Google Gemini model for natural language processing and query generation
 Database: SQLite (as a company database that gets dynamically updated)

 User Flow: